 Discussion:

+Some companies are fine with the change (Xiaomi, QC, Nokia, Vivo, Nordic, Iridium, Thales).

+Some companies would like to check internally and come back in the next meeting (Huawei).

+Current proposal:

+Proposal 1: Introduce satellite ID per cell if radioFrameOffset is configured, with a restriction that it can only be used for IoT NTN TDD and is configured together with radioFrameOffset.
+Use TP in Annex as a baseline.

 Conclusions

-In the e-mail discussion we have the following proposal:
+In the offline discussion we have the following proposal:

-Proposal 1: Introduce satellite ID per PCI if radioFrameOffset is configured with a restriction that it can only be used for IoT NTN TDD and is configured together with radioFrameOffset.
+Proposal 1: Introduce satellite ID per cell if radioFrameOffset is configured, with a restriction that it can only be used for IoT NTN TDD and is configured together with radioFrameOffset.
+Use TP in Annex as a baseline.

 References